Dr Stephen Skippon

 I also provide a specialist therapy service for anyone who finds themselves in patterns of sexual behaviour that cause distress to themselves or others.

 At Lemons to Lemonade we’re approachable and professional.
 Contacting a therapist can feel daunting – most of us have never done it before and we don’t know what to expect or whether it’s for us.
 You’ll find me friendly, warm, ready to listen, never judgemental, and here to do my best to help you.
 I know also that our clients need to be assured of a professional service that’s confidential, ethical, draws on up-to-date psychological knowledge, and uses effective, evidence-based therapies.

 Free initial discussion

-I offer a free, informal 15-minute telephone discussion to help you choose whether you’d like to arrange counselling with me.
+I offer a free, informal 20-minute telephone discussion to help you choose whether you’d like to arrange therapy with me.
 You can call or text to arrange this on 07376 010506 or click here to send us an email.

 How I work with you

 I’ll work with you in one-to-one sessions that are 50 minutes long.
-At the moment to help limit the spread of the Covid-19 virus our sessions will be via online video using the Zoom app, which is very easy to use, or by phone if clients prefer.
+At the moment I'm offering session via online video using the Zoom app, which is very easy to use, or face-to-face at our premises at Broughton Shopping Park.
 After initial sessions in which I work collaboratively with you to develop a shared understanding of your difficulties and the factors that influence them, we’ll agree an approach that’s specifically tailored to your needs and preferences, drawing on one or both of the therapies I offer.